-The cases that usually lead to compensation claims are where the nut ingredient isn’t listed or the product that has led to the reaction didn’t contain nuts but was cooked or prepared in a place where nuts had previously been used.
+The cases that usually lead to claims are where the nut ingredient isn’t listed or the product that has led to the reaction didn’t contain nuts but was cooked or prepared in a place where nuts had previously been used.
 It can only take a very small trace of nuts to trigger an allergic reaction.

 Hair Dye Allergy Injuries

-Hair dye injuries can happen to first time hair-dyers or long term users and can result in symptoms including: itching, burning, swelling (face, neck, eyes, back and hands), bald patches or hair thinning and general pain.
+Hair dye injuries can happen to first-time hair-dyers or long term users and can result in symptoms including itching, burning, swelling (face, neck, eyes, back and hands), bald patches or hair thinning and general pain.

-There are some ingredients used in hair dyes which have been highlighted as possible causes of allergic reactions such as Para-phenylenediamine or PPD which is a chemical that is banned from being used on the skin but acceptable in hair dyes that don’t touch the scalp.
+There are some ingredients used in hair dyes that have been highlighted as possible causes of allergic reactions such as Para-phenylenediamine or PPD which is a chemical that is banned from being used on the skin but acceptable in hair dyes that don’t touch the scalp.

-If you suffer from a hair dye allergic reaction you should seek medical advice, get any treatment required and ensure that you keep hold of the product packaging, receipt and photograph your injuries as this could all be used as supporting evidence in any claim.
+If you suffer from a hair dye allergic reaction you should seek medical advice, get any treatment required and ensure that you keep hold of the product packaging, receipt and photograph your injuries as this could all be used as supporting evidence in any claims.

 Laser hair removal is a fairly common routine these days with people often having hair reduced on their legs, upper lip, chin, armpits and bikini line.
 In most cases the treatment is successful, and the results are as expected.

 In some cases though, side effects above and beyond the normal itchiness and redness can occur such as swelling and bruising.
-Also, a different type of claim could be raised if thee is any burns or scarring caused by the treatment.
+Also, a different type of claim could be raised if there is any burns or scarring caused by the treatment.

-It has been argued, in some cases, that somebody with an allergy could be classed as disabled under the Equality Act 2010 (which means the employer would need to make changes to the workplace) but this is quite difficult to determine.
+It has been argued, in some cases, that somebody with an allergy could be classed as disabled under the Equality Act 2010 (which means the employer would need to make changes to the workplace), but this is quite difficult to determine.

 An employer could be expected to make reasonable adjustments for an employee with an allergy such as moving them to a different location, changing the role of the employee or providing special equipment to mitigate the cause of an allergy.
 This could simply be something like replacing latex gloves with an alternative.